SashaSushii/Internet-Technology-Auditory1/README.md

 # IT Practice
-One, Two, Three, Four, Five, Six and BirthdayCard --> Titles for the solutions
+One, Two, Three, Four, Five, Six and BirthdayCard --> Titles for the solutions in IT Practice